sophiegoblin/sophiegoblin.github.io/index.md

 ---
 layout: default
-ogtitle: Sophie Giblin - Producer and ScrumMaster
+ogtitle: Sophie Giblin - Artist and Founder of Kollektiv Gallery
 description: On here you'll find my extended CV.
 Email to talk project management, creative consultancy, teaching workshops and public speaking.
-I'm interested.
 ogimage: http://sophiegiblin.com/img/foss/fossgram.png
 ogimage2: http://sophiegiblin.com/img/bucthery/sophie.jpg
 ---

 <h3 class="center">ABOUT</h3>

-Hello, on here you’ll find my extended CV.
-Scroll through my projects, art festivals and galleries.
-Lists of workshops, talks and examples of interviews I publish with talented creatives.
-Call me a Consultant, Producer or Scrum Master.
-Email to talk project management, creative consultancy, teaching workshops and public speaking.
-I’ll very likely be interested.
+Sophie Giblin is an Artist and Producer, she studied Performance and Visual Art, majoring in sound at University of Brighton in 2013.
+Once graduated she noticed a lack of infrastructure to support artists in their careers, she founded Kollektiv Gallery which turned vacant properties into temporary public art spaces to exhibit artist's experiments.
+Sophie grew Kollektiv into an online archive of artist interviews and art festivals, eventually moving to New Zealand to run Cyber Nectar art festival.
+Sophie is a public speaker, producer and art manager, currently residing in London, working at the Hayward Gallery and returning to her Sound practice running an experimental choir.

 <mailto:sophiemggiblin@gmail.com><br>
-Or you find me on [The Dots](https://the-dots.com/users/sophie-giblin-554989).

 {% include line.html %}